 Gives cardholders their TransUnion scores from FICO.
-It shows you the trend of your recent scores and how you compare to others nationally.
+It shows you the trend of your recent FICO scores and how you compare to others nationally.
 You can see what is influencing your score, and also get notifications when your updated score is available.

 Also uses your TransUnion FICO score.
 You’ll receive an email alert whenever your score changes, plus information on why it has changed.

 Provides FICO 8 scores using your Experian credit report.
-In addition to your score, you’ll get analysis on why your FICO score is at that number, plus information on how you can improve your score.
+In addition to your score, you’ll get an analysis on why your FICO score is at that number, plus information on how you can improve your score.

 Get your FICO score using information from your Equifax credit report.
 Provides a helpful chart with your score that shows how lenders interpret different score ranges.

 Your FICO credit score is included on every monthly statement, along with why you scored that way and tips on improving your score.
 Also shows you how your score could potentially affect rates and terms.